 The human life-form is not intrinsically self-sufficient.
 It has needs that it cannot of itself fulfil.
 They must come from its environment, from which it must be free to extract them.
 The human life-form is a composite creature.
 It has a mind as well as a body.
 Both have needs, which must be satisfied.
-[PDF]

 The generic human body is 175±25 cm high and weighs 80±20 kg.
 Its height varies within 15% of its norm and its weight within 25%.
 However, height and weight have very little bearing on what the human body must be supplied with to keep it going.

-Moreover, it matters not whether the body is that of the Queen of England, the chief executive of a privatised public utility, a middle class yuppie, an exploited worker, the Old Tramp of Borough High Street or a starving Third World war refugee.
+Moreover, it matters not whether the human body concerned is that of the Queen of England, the chief executive of a privatised public utility, a middle class yuppie, an exploited worker, the Old Tramp of Borough High Street or a starving Third World war refugee.
 Its basic needs are, within very narrow limits, the same.
 Certainly, they are relative neither to one's social status nor to one's geo-economic location.

 The human body needs food.
 This must contain the correct proportions of fuel and building materials comprising carbohydrate, fat, protein, vitamins and minerals.
 These together must contain the 8,640,000 joules (2,072,937 calories) of energy required each day to supply the body's 100±25 watt average power consumption.